Shamsul Maidin: 2006 FIFA World Cup

 In 2006, Shamsul was selected by FIFA as one of the official referees for the 2006 FIFA World Cup in Germany.
 It was only the second time a Singaporean had taken part in a FIFA World Cup after George Suppiah in 1974, also held in Germany (then West Germany).

-Shamsul took charge of the group stage game between Trinidad and Tobago and Sweden, brandishing the first red card of the tournament to Trinidad and Tobago's Avery John.
+Shamsul took charge of the group stage game between Trinidad and Tobago and Sweden, brandishing the first red card of the tournament to Trinidad and Tobago's player, Avery John.
 He also officiated the group stage game between Mexico and Angola, sending off Angola's André Macanga, becoming the first referee of the tournament who sends off two players.
-Shamsul's appointment for the Mexico-Angola match saw him becoming the first Singaporean to referee more than one match at a World Cup Finals.
+Shamsul's appointment for the Mexico-Angola match saw him becoming the first Singaporean to referee more than one match at the World Cup.

-Shamsul also officiated the final Group A game between Poland and Costa Rica, becoming the first referee of the competition to perform in three matches.
+Shamsul also officiated the final Group A game between Costa Rica and Poland, becoming the first referee of the competition to perform in three matches.
 Finally, he was appointed as fourth official for the Round of 16 match between Germany and Sweden.

 2010 FIFA World Cup

-In the 2010 World Cup in South Africa, Shamsul was appointed as a technical instructor by FIFA.
+In the 2010 FIFA World Cup in South Africa, Shamsul was appointed as a technical instructor by FIFA.